SDF-Net: Structure-Aware Disentangled Feature Learning for Opticall-SAR Ship Re-identification: Methodology

 \subsection{Architectural Overview}

-As illustrated in Fig. \ref{fig:framework}, the proposed \textbf{SDF-Net} is architected upon a Vision Transformer backbone, chosen for its superior capacity to model the global contextual dependencies essential for capturing the elongated structural properties of maritime targets.
-The input image $I$ is initially partitioned into $N_p = (H \times W)/P^2$ non-overlapping patches with a patch stride $P=16$, which are subsequently linearly projected into a sequence of latent tokens.
+As illustrated in Fig. \ref{fig:framework}, the proposed SDF-Net is architected upon a Vision Transformer backbone, chosen for its superior capacity to model the global contextual dependencies essential for capturing the elongated structural properties of maritime targets.